affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

-:keyword callable cls: A custom type or function that will be passed the direct response
 - `name` (`str`): Index name.
+- `cls` (`callable`): A custom type or function that will be passed the direct response

+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**:

+`~affinda.models.PathsRvverlIndexNameDocumentsGetResponses200ContentApplicationJsonSchema or
-PathsRvverlIndexNameDocumentsGetResponses200ContentApplicationJsonSchema or
+~affinda.models.RequestError`: PathsRvverlIndexNameDocumentsGetResponses200ContentApplicationJsonSchema or
+RequestError, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.create_index_document"></a>